newamericafoundation/teddy/README.md

 ## Deployment

 - Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) configured properly on your machine.
 If you have Homebrew installed, run `brew update && brew install awscli` and then `aws configure`.
-- Change `YOUR-PROJECT-DIRECTORY` to the name/directory of your project in the `deploy` script in `package.json`.
+- Make sure you have renamed your project in `package.json`.

 ## Notes